DaemonLab/chat-application/README.md

 # Chat Aplication using Python QtNetwork
 This is very basic chat application based on TCP Sockets.
-I have implementated this using QtNetwork class of PyQt4.
+I have implementated this using QtNetwork module.

 ### How to run this application
 #### Requirements: